nguyenanhnhan/Attire/docs/index.md

 # CI-Twig

-An implementation of Twig/Assetic template engine for CodeIgniter 3.0.
+An implementation of Twig template engine and Assetic asset management framework for CodeIgniter 3.0.

 ---